WhereSoftwareGoesToDie/snaplet-httpauth/README.md

         (lookup "Password" f == (Just .
 C.pack . userpassPassword $ up))
 ```

-`getUser` takes a UserPass object and a Maybe AuthHeaderWrapper.
-If we receive Nothing for the latter, we didn't successfully parse an Authorization header, and therefore we have no user to return.
+In this case, `getUser` takes a UserPass and an AuthHeaderWrapper.

-If we got a Just AuthHeaderWrapper, we use pattern matching to get access to its component methods.
+For the AuthHeaderWrapper, we use pattern matching to get access to its component methods.
 We only need the 2nd item, to get at the Authorization header's fields.

 We check to see if the provided username matches the one in the UserPass object.
 If it does, we return an AuthUser object, with the provided username, but we set its password to the one from the Authorization header.
 This makes sure that `validateUser` will work correctly.